chef/chef/acceptance/README.md

 chef/acceptance$ bin/chef-acceptance test cookbook-git
 ```

 If KITCHEN_INSTANCES is not specified, the default instances are default-ubuntu-1404 and default-windows-windows-2012r2.
+All selected instances will be run in *parallel* if the driver supports it (ec2 does, vagrant doesn't).